Airtel’s equity conversion proposal to assess option, not a decision: Vittal | Company Business News

 “It is fair to advocate a level playing field in payment of regulatory dues," said Mahesh Uppal, director at ComFirst, a telecom consultancy firm.
 “However, I doubt if the option is necessarily attractive for companies like Airtel or Jio, which do not face a funding crisis like the one Vodafone Idea faces.”

-Bharti Airtel is eliminating subsidies on consumer set-top boxes as the DTH broadcasting industry faces headwinds from state-owned Prasar Bharati’s DD Free Dish service as well as pricing and cross-holding restrictions, Vittal said.
+Meanwhile, Bharti Airtel is eliminating subsidies on consumer set-top boxes to boost cashflow of its DTH business.
+This comes on the back of headwinds faced by the DTH broadcasting industry from state-owned Prasar Bharati’s DD Free Dish service as well as pricing and cross-holding restrictions.

 “We have taken a brave call… We are waiting for the competition to follow.
 We hope sense will prevail to strip those subsidies out because there is no point putting in subsidies in a market where the only subsidy is going in to rotate your own customer,” Vittal said.